This post may contain affiliate links. Please read our disclosure policy.

 Fried okra has become one of those trendy foods that almost every restaurant features on its appetizer menu.
 And most of them are the same: chunks of heavily battered deep-fried okra, with often more batter than okra.

-My family’s pan-fried okra recipe with cornmeal is much easier than dipping and battering chunks of okra in flour and then deep-frying.
+My family’s pan-fried okra recipe with cornmeal is much easier than dipping and battering okra chunks in flour and then deep-frying them.
 You don’t need anything fancy, just a good skillet.
 It takes just a few minutes to dredge the okra through the cornmeal mixture and fry it in the skillet.

 Testing results for fried okra